-The International Carbon Registry (ICR), having the legal name Loftslagsskrá Íslands ehf., is controlled by the members of the ICR Board following consultation with the Program Advisory and Methodology Approval Panel (PAMAP) and administered by the ICR General management.
-ICR provides an electronic registry platform for climate projects and administers the ICR GHG program, whereas the registry platform is designed and developed by Global Environmental Markets (GEM).
+The International Carbon Registry (ICR), having the legal name Loftslagsskrá Íslands ehf., is controlled by the members of the ICR Board and administered by the ICR General management.
+ICR provides an electronic registry platform for climate projects and administers the ICR GHG program, whereas the registry platform is designed and developed by Mojoflower ehf.

 The ICR Board controls and is responsible for the strategic direction and following the development in the carbon markets.
-The ICR Board members are to make decisions based on recommendations where applicable for the integrity of the ICR program by the PAMAP.
+The ICR Board members are to make decisions to promote the integrity of the ICR program.
 The responsibility of the ICR Board is further to oversee and monitor the operations of the ICR General management with periodic review of the registration process with input from a third-party audit.
-The ICR Board appoints members of the PAMAP by recommendation from the General management.
 Ultimately, any significant amendment of ICRs processes, procedures, and operations is decided upon and approved by the ICR Board.